 Coach — but don’t counsel.
-In a disciplinary conversation, what you’re trying to do is to coach the employee to improve his performance, by clarifying expectations and making him understand his responsibility to act correctly.
+In a disciplinary conversation, what you’re trying to do is to coach the employee to improve his performance.
+Do this by clarifying expectations and making him understand his responsibility to act appropriately.
 Counseling him on his personal problems is entirely different and should be left to professionals.
-Though it may well be appropriate to give the employee “a good listening to” as concerns his or her personal problems, it is usually not appropriate to attempt to advise the employee about such matters.
+Though it may well be appropriate to give the employee “a good listening to” as concerns his or her personal problems, it is not appropriate to attempt to advise the employee about such matters.

 If a Problem Remains —